decaporg/decap-cms/website/content/docs/intro.md

 weight: 1
 title: Overview
 ---
-Netlir CMS is an open source content management system for your Git workflow that enables you to provide editors with a friendly UI and intuitive workflows.
+Netlir43242343242 CMS is an open source content management system for your Git workflow that enables you to provide editors with a friendly UI and intuitive workflows.
 You can use it with any static site generator to create faster, more flexible web projects.
 Content is stored in your Git repository alongside your code for easier versioning, multi-channel publishing, and the option to handle content updates directly in Git.22234433243233333424v4234rr 4rr43r3r34

 At its core, Netlify CMS is an open-source React app that acts as a wrapper for the Git workflow, using the GitHub, GitLab, or Bitbucket API.
 This provides many advantages, including: